 - Event planning and/or fundraising;

 - Developing and/or setting up new projects and programs;

 Hours and Compensation:

-Interns will be expected to work approximately 30 hours per week and will be paid Washington, DC’s hourly minimum wage of $12.50/hour.
-The internship is a 10-week summer program with the possibility of extension through November 2018.
+Interns will work up to 30 hours per week and will be paid Washington, DC’s hourly minimum wage ($13.25/hour at the time of this listing).

 How to Apply: